Kurtisho/Memory_Game/README.md

 - As a user, I want to clearly see my previous attempts (keep only for console?)

 - As a user, I want to be able to save the current board I'm working on
-- As a user, when I start the application, I want to be able to load my board from last time I played.
+- As a user, when I start the application, I want to be able to load my board from the last time I played.